Sloan (band): 12 (2018–2020)

 In late 2019, Sloan released their third deluxe vinyl box set – this time for their 1998 album, Navy Blues.
 This release contained the original album, rarities, and demos.
 To celebrate the box set's release, Sloan embarked on a tour of North America that extended into 2020, in which they performed the Navy Blues album in its entirety.

-Steady (2021-present)
+Steady (2021–2024)

-In July 2021, it was reported that Sloan was working on their thirteenth album and hope to release it in the fall of 2022.
+In July 2021, it was reported that Sloan was working on their thirteenth album and hoped to release it in the fall of 2022.

-Sloan officially announced their new album, entitled Steady, on July 13, 2022.
+Sloan officially announced Steady, on July 13, 2022.
 The band released the song "Spend the Day" on streaming platforms the same day.
 On August 17, the band released the album's official lead single, "Scratch the Surface", along with an accompanying music video.
 Steady was released on October 21, 2022.
+The band toured behind Steady, in Canada, from October 2022 to March 2023, and commenced a US leg of the tour in April 2023, and then select US dates from June 22–30, 2023.

+In November 2023, the band released the LP Alive & Alright, originally recorded in February 2000, on limited edition vinyl.

+In May 2024, the band released an anniversary deluxe reissue of their debut LP Smeared, at their annual Murderecords Garage sale, as well as played some more Canadian summer dates.

+In November 2024, in part due to the Smeared reissue boxed set, the band performed two shows at Toronto’s Concert Hall.
+The shows featured the complete Smeared LP as a first set, and the era’s b-sides & outtakes as the second set, and featured Jennifer Pierce on select songs.

+In May 2025, the band released B-Sides Win: Vol. 3: 2003-2011 on vinyl at their Murderecords Garage sale.

+Based on the Best Seller (2024–present)

+The band started work on a new LP in late 2024.
+In June 2025, the band announced their fourteenth studio LP, titled Based on the Best Seller, and released their first track from the LP, "Live Forever" to streaming platforms, as well as a release date of September 26, 2025.
+In May 2025, Murphy spoke with Sloancast Podcast, and stated he hopes to tour for the new LP in October and November 2025.